 Successfully harvesting a mature bear is one of the most challenging undertakings a hunter will ever face.
 Despite the often held public opinion that bear are somehow dumb or easily killed, nothing could be further from the truth.
 I can say this as someone who used to think bear hunting was somehow beneath me, and not worthy of my time.
-However, when I decided to actually take up bear hunting, it didn't take much time to realize that bear are not only amazingly wary of people, but have a nose that cannot be fooled.
+However, when I decided to actually take up bear hunting, it didn't take much time to realize that bear are not only amazingly wary of people but have a nose that cannot be fooled.

 You can minimize scent enough to make a mature bear feel comfortable enough to come down a trail, but that bear always has a whiff of a human.
 The nose of a bear is that good.
 So, designing a bear hunt to stack the odds in your favour is a big help, but no guarantee of success.
 Here are some thoughts on setting up for a bear hunt that will increase your odds, however you choose to do it.

 Stalking is easily the most challenging way to hunt a bear, but it is also the technique most difficult to do properly.
-Bear don't have the best vision, but they do have that uncanny nose, sharp ears and an ability to catch movement.
+Bear don't have the best vision, but they do have that uncanny nose, sharp ears, and an ability to catch movement.
 Stalking bear when they are feeding on berries or, in the spring, newly grown grass and plants requires incredible stealth.
-You need to have soft feet, a good sense for wind direction and some courage.
+You need to have soft feet, a good sense for wind direction, and some courage.
 A bear that winds you will not stick around.
 The very largest bear I ever harvested was taken by stalking.
 I saw it walking in a huge blueberry patch, several hundred yards from the bush road I was on.
-I had my rifle, but had to get much closer to get a clean shot.
-That required stalking into a cut , and going down in some dips where I could not see the bear.
+I had my rifle but had to get much closer to get a clean shot.
+That required stalking into a cut and going down in some dips where I could not see the bear.
 That was a very disconcerting feeling.
 However, when I came over the knoll the bear was visible and I put it down with one shot.
 It was a 400-pound boar (male bear) and it was fat from eating blueberries.
 An unforgettable hunting experience.

 Likely the most popular way to take a bear in Ontario is via a tree stand.
-An elevated stand has a bunch of things going for it, including a great perspective that allows you to be out of the sight line of a bear.
+An elevated stand has a bunch of things going for it, including a great perspective that allows you to be out of the sightline of a bear.
 That doesn't mean they can't pick up on your movement in a stand.
 Bear seem to be able to pick out even the smallest of movements.
 You should always pretend you are moving in slow motion in a stand.
 Fast arm, leg or head movements will get you busted.
-Placement of a tree stand should be such that you can easily take clean shot without anything being in the way.
+The placement of a tree stand should be such that you can easily take a clean shot without anything being in the way.
 Many bear stands are placed near baits, or food sources like corn or apple groves.

 Bear hunters are starting to get more fond of using ground blinds for a couple of reasons.
 For starters, the ground blind allows for a bit more hunter movement, and that means there is less of a chance a bear will bust you.
 Ground blinds also help to hold in some—but not all—human scent.
 You still need to be mindful of personal hygiene as well as the wind, but they really do help.
-Ground blinds also offer shelter from the elements, especially rain, and this can make it far easier to sit and wait for bruin.
-You can set a ground blind up in a field where the bears are hitting corn or berries, at a bait or just in a high traffic bear area.
+Ground blinds also offer shelter from the elements, especially rain, and this can make it far easier to sit and wait for a bruin.
+You can set a ground blind up in a field where the bears are hitting corn or berries, at a bait or, just in a high traffic bear area.
 Bears do move around and will develop trails to and from food sources and bedding areas.
-There are a coupe of downsides to ground blinds.
-The biggest problem is bear are curious creatures, and will check out ground blinds with little respect for doors.
+There are a couple of downsides to ground blinds.
+The biggest problem is bear are curious creatures and will check out ground blinds with little respect for doors.
 I've had two ground blinds shredded by bears.
 A friend had a ground blind all but eaten by a bear.
 Leaving any food or drink in a blind is a big no-no. Ground blinds can also be blown over in high winds, even if they are well anchored.
 I've had them blown right across fields.
 Secure your blind as solidly as possible, to keep the thing from making like a tumbleweed.

 Northern Ontario has some of the most diverse options for bear hunting in all of North America.
-With a little set up, planning, and some good luck, you will be well on your way to harvesting one of these magnificent animals.
+With a little setup, planning, and some good luck, you will be well on your way to harvesting one of these magnificent animals.